xoofx/kalk/site/doc/api/general.generated.md

 - `what`: An optional argument specifying what to clear.
 Can be of the following value:
     * screen: to clear the screen (default if not passed)
     * history: to clear the history
-    * shortcuts: to clear all shortcuts defined
+    * shortcuts: to clear all shortcuts defined.
+WARNING, clearing shortcuts is removing all common shortcuts, including basic navigation and edition mode!

 ### Example